Skip to Content

 • Request additional information, or

-If you do not agree with NYDTF’s subsequent decision, you can further file for reconsideration with the agency or appeal the tax assessment or administrative court.
-While not required, it is often advisable to have an attorney handle your case in administrative court.
+If you disagree with the NYDTF’s subsequent decision, you can further file for reconsideration with the agency or appeal the tax assessment or administrative court.
+While not required, having a sales tax audit appeal attorney handle your case in administrative court is often advisable.

 Understanding Your Rights During a New York Sales Tax Audit

-When facing a New York sales tax audit, it's important to understand your rights as a business owner.
-The audit process can be complex and overwhelming, but having a knowledgeable and experienced sales tax attorney on your side can make a significant difference in the outcome of the audit.
+When facing a New York sales tax audit, it's essential to understand your rights as a business owner.
+The audit process can be complex and overwhelming, but having a knowledgeable and experienced sales tax attorney on your side can significantly affect the audit's outcome.

 Here are some of the rights you have during a New York sales tax audit: